 Auto loan rates are primarily tied to the prime rate, which correlates directly with the federal funds rate.
 The 11 rate increases since the beginning of 2022 initially drove vehicle financing costs higher, but subsequent rate decreases have provided some relief through the end of 2024 and into 2025.

 Most auto lenders use the Wall Street Journal prime rate as a benchmark for setting their rates.
-When the Fed implements the expected rate cuts in the second half of 2025, industry experts predict that average new vehicle loan rates could drop to 6.6% or lower by year-end, down from peaks of 7.6% in October 2023.
+As the Fed continues to evaluate rate adjustments through the remainder of 2025, industry experts are monitoring whether average new vehicle loan rates could drop to 6.6% or lower by year-end, down from peaks of 7.6% in October 2023.

 - December 16-17, 2025: Final meeting of the year